usc-cloud/floe2/INSTALL.md

 4. openjdk-7-jdk

 ###Installing zmq
+Follow the below steps for each machine hosting any of the Floe2 components (e.g. coordinator, container).
+For client machine, you may skip zmq and jzmq installation.

 Download and install zmq 4.0.4+ from [ZMQ Download Page](http://zeromq.org/intro:get-the-software).
 Instructions are repeated here for convenience, however it is suggested to follow the latest instructions on the ZMQ site.